IndexMaker/vaultworks/apps/scenarios/README.md

 ## Scenario 2. *(Index Order Execution)* - Sanity Check

-We ran small Index order execution scenario with known expected outcome to veify that this program runs correctly on *DeVIL* deployed to *Nitro-Dev-Node*.
+We ran small Index order execution scenario with known expected outcome to verify that this program runs correctly on *DeVIL* deployed to *Nitro-Dev-Node*.

 ## Scenario 3. *(Update Inventory & Quote)*

-We ran small Inventory & Quote update scenario with known expected outcome to veify that this program runs correctly on *DeVIL* deployed to *Nitro-Dev-Node*.
+We ran small Inventory & Quote update scenario with known expected outcome to verify that this program runs correctly on *DeVIL* deployed to *Nitro-Dev-Node*.

 ## Scenario 4. *(Index Order Execution)* on Nitro-Dev-Node - Performance Test